JaromirProchazka/FipCompiler/README.md

 These testing scritps are present in the `test` folder.
 For each there is also a corresponding `.gold` file with the expected results.

-Use this command to run the tests:
+Use this command to build and run tests:

 ```sh
 verify_stafip.sh